 Lithium - generally should not be given with diuretics.
-Diuretic agents reduce the renal clear-ance of lithium and add a high risk of lithium toxicity.
+Diuretic agents reduce the renal clearance of lithium and add a high risk of lithium toxicity.
 Refer to the package insert for lithium preparations before use of such preparations with chlorothiazide sodium.

-Non-steroidal Anti-inflammatory Drugs - In some patients, the administration of a non-ste-roidal anti-inflammatory agent can reduce the diuretic, natriuretic, and antihypertensive effects of loop, potassium-sparing and thiazide diuretics.
-Therefore, when chlorothiazide sodium and non-steroidal anti-inflammatory agents are used concomitantly, the patient should be observed closely to determine if the desired effect of the diurctic is obtained. diuretic is obtained.
+Non-steroidal Anti-inflammatory Drugs - In some patients, the administration of a non-steroidal anti-inflammatory agent can reduce the diuretic, natriuretic, and antihypertensive effects of loop, potassium-sparing and thiazide diuretics.
+Therefore, when chlorothiazide sodium and non-steroidal anti-inflamentariazides. inflammatory agents are used concomitantly, the patient should be observed closely to determine if the desired effect of the diuretic is obtained.